 - Photographs: © Dennison Berwick/Survival © Antonio Mari Photographer © LArs Løvold

 Our land has to be respected.
 Our land is our heritage, a heritage which protects us.

 The Yanomami believe strongly in equality among people.
-Each community is independent from others and they do not recognize ‘chiefs’.
+Each community is independent of others, and they do not recognize ‘chiefs.’
 Decisions are made by consensus, frequently after long debates where everybody has a say.

 Like most Amazonian tribes, tasks are divided between the sexes.
-Men hunt for game like peccary, tapir, deer and monkey, and often use curare (a plant extract) to poison their prey.
-Although hunting accounts for only 10% of Yanomami food, amongst men it is considered the most prestigious of skills and meat is greatly valued by everyone.
+Men hunt animals like a peccary, tapir, deer, and monkey, and often use curare (a plant extract) to poison their prey.
+Although hunting accounts for only 10% of Yanomami food, amongst men, it is considered the most prestigious of skills, and everyone greatly values meat.

 No hunter ever eats the meat that he has killed.
-Instead he shares it out among friends and family.
+Instead, he shares it out with friends and family.
 In return, he will be given meat by another hunter.

-Women tend the gardens where they grow around 60 crops which account for about 80% of their food.
-They also collect nuts, shellfish and insect larvae.
-Wild honey is highly prized and the Yanomami harvest 15 different kinds.
+Women tend to grow around 60 crops, which accounts for about 80% of their food.
+They also collect nuts, shellfish, and insect larvae.
+Wild honey is highly prized, and the Yanomami harvest 15 different kinds.

 Yanomami Communal Shabonos Dwellings Plans